oliver-engel/portfolio-jekyll/_posts/2020-05-02-wizard-of-oz.md

 ---
 layout: post
-title: Wizard of Oz-ing AI Apps
+title: Wizard of Oz-ing a Machine Learning App
 date: '2020-05-03 12:00:00'
 categories: misc
 description: Reflecting on the experience of crafting a Wizard of Oz evaluation.
 thumb: /assets/img/blog/wizardofoz/thumb.jpg
-hero:
+hero: /assets/img/blog/wizardofoz/thumb.jpg
 permalink: /words/wizard-of-oz
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.